 - You complete, sign, and initial the Authorization for Pet Cremation.

-- Optional: If you do not wish to be contacted by Radiant Heart After-Care for Pets later in the day, and you are absolutely certain about the services you want to order, please provide payment information before leaving the clinic.
+- Optional: If you do not wish to be contacted by Radiant Heart later in the day, and you are absolutely certain about the services you want to order, please provide payment information before leaving the clinic.

 - Your pet’s body is encased in a PVC-free pet cadaver bag.
 (PVC = polyvinyl chloride.)
 The cadaver bag is knotted and the zip tie that is threaded through your pet’s steel ID tag is attached to the bag.

 - A vet staff member calls Radiant Heart to let us know that your pet is ready for pick up.

-- If we take custody of your pet’s body from your home or your veterinarian’s office, our staff wrap or cover your pet’s body with a soft blanket for additional discretion.
+- When we pick up your pet’s body, our staff wrap or cover your pet’s body with a soft blanket for additional discretion.
 The body is then respectfully carried (or transported via a Ferno Mini-Cot) to our vehicle where it is placed in a customized area that keeps it secure and prevents movement.

 - Your pet’s body is then driven to our facility.
 It is carefully taken out of the vehicle and weighed.
 (We are required to maintain an accurate record of each pet’s weight for NW Clean Air.)

 - If we will not be working with your pet’s body immediately, he/she may be transferred to our Cool Room (a special insulated room that stays below 60 degrees).

-- A Radiant Heart representative will call you to confirm your order.
-If you are not yet ready, that’s OK.
+- A Radiant Heart representative will call you to confirm your order, however there is no rush.
 You can take up to several days to make a decision about the type of cremation you would like for your pet and if you would like any additional services or memorials.